vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Dh.
 III.
 199. 1-10.
 Sunāmadvādaśi-begin on 12th tithi of Mārg.su.; ekabhakta on

-10th; fast on 11th and worship Sun first and then Viṣṇu; tithivrata; Viṣou deity; performer to be pure in thought, word and deed; place a new jar full of water in which sapphire, pearls and precious stones are cast and covered with cloth and worship Keśava's golden image therein; the same procedure to be repeated on the dvādaśīs of P., M., and the following months with different names of Viṣṇu such as Nārāyaṇa, Madhava and so on; for a year; donato the twelve jars with images therein to brāhmaṇas and twelve Cows, garments or ( if poor ) one cow and a vessel with some gold; HV I, 1063-1072 ( from Vahnipurāṇa); Agni 188.
+10th; fast on 11th and worship Sun first and then Viṣṇu; tithivrata; Viṣou deity; performer to be pure in thought, word and deed; place a new jar full of water in which sapphire, pearls and precious stones are cast and covered with cloth and worship Keśava's golden image therein; the same procedure to be repeated on the dvādaśīs of P., M., and the following months with different names of Viṣṇu such as Nārāyaṇa, Mādhava and so on; for a year; donato the twelve jars with images therein to brāhmaṇas and twelve Cows, garments or ( if poor ) one cow and a vessel with some gold; HV I, 1063-1072 ( from Vahnipurāṇa); Agni 188.
 11 refers to Nāmadvādaśi.

 452